kiaghods/Drone-Hackathon/README.md

 python3 from_txt.py -file filename
 ```
 (possibly with options - though not the ones relevant to the different objects' positions)

+A few options are also possible when launching the process with `from_txt.py` :

+* In order to print the result in `results/filename`, add the option `-results filename`

+* In order to run DARP X times and output the average number of iterations, add `-average X`

+* In order to run DARP on all the txt files in `tests_txt/`, run `-tests` (mutually exclusive with `file`, which has priority.
+Compatible with `-confirmation`)

+* In order to run DARP on all the txt files in `set_confirmation/`, run `-confirmation` (mutually exclusive with `file`, which has priority.
+Compatible with `-tests`)

 # Results